Derivative Warrants Liability

 |DERIVATIVE WARRANTS LIABILITY||

-The Company allocated approximately $244,000 and $168,000, for the years ended December 31, 2016 and 2015, respectively, of proceeds from its units under the Private Placement Memorandum (“PPM”, See also Note 10.F. and 2.M.) to the fair value of 4,518,406 and 3,106,000 warrants issued during 2016 and 2015, respectively, in connection with the PPM that are classified as a liability.
+The Company allocated approximately $19,655, $244,000 and $168,000, for the years ended December 31, 2018, 2016 and 2015, respectively, of proceeds from its units under the Private Placement Memorandum (“PPM”) (See also Note 10F. and 2M.) to the fair value of 600,000, 4,518,406 and 3,106,000 warrants issued during 2018, 2016 and 2015, respectively, in connection with the PPM that are classified as a liability.
 The warrants are classified as a liability because of provisions in such warrants that allow for the net cash settlement of such warrants in the event of certain fundamental transactions, as defined in the warrant agreement (some of which are not considered solely within the control of the Company).

-The remaining outstanding warrants and terms as of December 31, 2017 and 2016 is as follows:
+The remaining outstanding warrants and terms as of December 31, 2018 and 2017 is as follows:

-As such certain conditions in the warrants agreements, do not meet the specific conditions for equity classification, the Company is required to classify the fair value of these warrants as a liability, with changes in fair value to be recorded as income (loss) due to change in fair value of warrant liability.
-The estimated fair value of warrant liability at December 31, 2017 and December 31, 2016, was $ 1,063,745 and $ 259,716, respectively.
+Since certain conditions in the warrant agreements do not meet the specific conditions for equity classification, the Company is required to classify the fair value of these warrants as a liability, with changes in fair value to be recorded as income (loss) due to change in fair value of warrant liability.
+The estimated fair value of warrant liability at December 31, 2018 and December 31, 2017, was $28,525 and $1,063,745, respectively.